seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 You fur your gloves with reason.
 Here are
 your reasons:
 You know an enemy intends you harm;
-You know a sword employ’d is perilous,
+You know a sword employ'd is perilous,
 And reason flies the object of all harm:
 Who marvels then, when Helenus beholds
 A Grecian and his sword, if he do set
 The very wings of reason to his heels
 And fly like chidden Mercury from Jove,
-Or like a star disorb’d?
+Or like a star disorb'd?
 Nay, if we talk of reason,
-Let’s shut our gates and sleep: manhood and honour
+Let's shut our gates and sleep: manhood and honour
 Should have hare-hearts, would they but fat
 their thoughts
-With this cramm’d reason: reason and respect
+With this cramm'd reason: reason and respect
 Make livers pale and lustihood deject.

 **HECTOR**